 When considering issues affecting wildlife health, cancer doesn’t immediately come to mind.
 However, cancer is a problem for many wild animals and poses unique challenges for wildlife biologists, veterinarians and conservationists – some of which can be addressed through comparative oncology; when what we learn about cancer in one species has application to cancer in another species.

-Dr. Matthew Breen, Professor of Genomics at North Carolina State University and a Morris Animal Foundation-funded researcher, and Dr. Francis Gulland, Senior Scientist at the Marine Mammal Center, were funded by the Foundation to study cancer in sea lions.
+Dr. Matthew Breen, Professor of Genomics at North Carolina State University and a Morris Animal Foundation-funded researcher, and Dr. Frances Gulland, Senior Scientist at the Marine Mammal Center, were funded by the Foundation to study cancer in sea lions.

 “By considering the changes that are occurring in the genomes of multiple species – including human, dog and sea lion – we aim to identify changes shared between species and thus are closely associated with cancers,” said Dr. Breen.
 “With this approach, each species effectively acts as a data filter for the other species, leading to a reduction in the number of genes we need to subsequently evaluate.”

 This process of comparative oncology, notes Dr. Breen, is a very efficient means to accelerate cancer gene discovery, which in turn may lead to faster paths to the development of better cancer therapies for numerous species – including endangered species.

 Wildlife cancer studies impact human and companion animal cancer research

 This sentiment is echoed by Dr. Mark Stetter, Diplomate of the American College of Zoological Medicine, and Dean of Colorado State University’s College of Veterinary Medicine and Biomedical Sciences.

 “Many wildlife species have played important roles in cancer research; for example, one of the first virus-induced cancers studied was in wild frog populations,” said Dr. Stetter.